Biden intensifies talks, with big overhaul plans at stake

 Associated Press

-WASHINGTON (AP) — His government overhaul plans at stake, President Joe Biden appeared determined Wednesday to strike agreement with two wavering Democratic senators, likely trimming back the size of his potentially historic $3.5 trillion measure that will collapse without their support.
+WASHINGTON (AP) — His government overhaul plans at stake, President Joe Biden appeared unable Wednesday night to strike swift agreement with two wavering Democratic senators trying to trim back his potentially historic $3.5 trillion measure that will collapse without their support.

-With Republicans solidly opposed and no Democratic votes to spare, Biden canceled a trip to Chicago that was to focus on COVID-19 vaccinations so he could dig in for another day of intense negotiations ahead of crucial votes.
-Aides made their way to Capitol Hill for talks, and late in the day House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer were headed to the White House to meet with Biden.
+With Republicans solidly opposed and no Democratic votes to spare, Biden canceled a trip to Chicago that was to focus on COVID-19 vaccinations so he could dig in for a full day of intense negotiations ahead of crucial votes.
+Aides made their way to Capitol Hill for talks, and late in the day supportive House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer met with Biden at the White House.

+In a possibly ominous sign, Manchin sent out a fiery statement late Wednesday, decrying the broad spending as “fiscal insanity” and warning it would not get his vote without adjustments.
+“I cannot – and will not – support trillions in spending or an all-or-nothing approach,” he said.

+Together, the two senators hold the keys to unlocking the stalemate over Biden’s sweeping vision, the heart of his campaign pledges.
+While neither has said no to a deal, they have yet to signal yes — but they part ways on specifics, according to a person familiar with the private talks and granted anonymity to discuss them.

-Manchin appears to have fewer question about the revenue side of the equation — the higher taxes on corporations and the wealthy — than the spending plans and particular policies, especially those related to climate change that are important to his coal-centric state.
+Manchin appears to have fewer questions about the revenue side of the equation — the higher taxes on corporations and the wealthy — than the spending plans and particular policies, especially those related to climate change that are important to his coal-centric state.
+He wants any expansion of aid programs to Americans to be based on income needs, not simply for everyone.

 Though Sinema is less publicly open in her views, she focuses her questions on the menu of tax options, including the increased corporate rate that some in the business community argue could make the U.S. less competitive overseas and the individual rate that others warn could snare small business owners.

-Together, the two senators hold the keys to unlocking the stalemate over Biden’s sweeping vision, the heart of his campaign pledges.
-While neither has said no to a deal, they have yet to signal yes, leaving talks in a grind of complicated negotiations.
+With Democrats’ campaign promises on the line, the chairwoman of the Congressional Progressive Caucus, Rep. Pramila Jayapal of Washington state said of Manchin: “He needs to either give us an offer or this whole thing is not going to happen.”

-In one sign of trouble ahead, Pelosi suggested she might postpone Thursday’s vote on a related $1 trillion public works measure that the centrist senators want but that progressives are threatening to defeat unless there’s movement on Biden’s broader package.
+Trouble ahead, Pelosi suggested she might postpone Thursday’s vote on a related $1 trillion public works measure that Manchin, Sinema and other centrists want but that progressives are threatening to defeat unless there’s movement on Biden’s broader package.

-It’s a pressure point on the senators and other centrist lawmakers to strike an agreement with Biden.
-But Manchin told reporters late Wednesday he did not believe a deal could be reached by Thursday.
+Thursday’s vote has been seen as a pressure point on the senators and other centrist lawmakers to strike an agreement with Biden.
+But with Manchin and Sinema dug, in that seemed unlikely.

-“The bottom line is, I’ve been very, very straightforward and open,” Manchin said.
-“They know exactly where I am.”

 At the same time, Congress is starting to resolve a more immediate crisis that arose after Republicans refused to approve legislation to keep the government funded past Thursday’s fiscal yearend and raise the nation’s debt limit to avoid a dangerous default on borrowing.